 FDA Pharma FDA Warning Letter September 14, 2023

-The United States Food and Drug Administration (FDA) conducted an inspection of your firm, Fenwal International, Inc. (a Fresenius Kabi company), located at Road 357, Km 0.8, Maricao, PR 00606, between September 12, 2022 and September 24, 2022.
+The United States Food and Drug Administration (FDA) inspected your firm, Fenwal International, Inc. (a Fresenius Kabi company), located at Road 357, Km 0.8, Maricao, PR 00606, between September 12, 2022 and September 24, 2022.
 During the inspection, the FDA investigators documented significant deviations from current good manufacturing practice (CGMP) requirements in the manufacture of your blood-pack units (BPUs) with and without in-line leukoreduction filters, as well as Alyx component solutions, Amicus component solutions, and InterSol, a platelet additive solution (collectively, “your products” or “your terminally sterilized products”).

 These deviations from CGMP requirements include failure to conform to applicable requirements of Section 501(a)(2)(B) of the Federal Food, Drug, and Cosmetic Act (FD&C Act) [21 U.S.C. § 351(a)(2)(B)] and Title 21, Code of Federal Regulations (21 CFR), Parts 210 and 211.